Featured Answer: Why are professional dental cleanings so important?

 6. Oral cancer screening

 Dr. Fatima performs a visual and tactile examination of the lips, cheeks, tongue, floor of the mouth, palate, and throat at every cleaning visit.
-Early oral cancer detection has a five-year survival rate above 80 percent, but late detection drops that number dramatically.
+According to the National Institute of Dental and Craniofacial Research (NIDCR), early oral cancer detection has a five-year survival rate above 80 percent, but late detection drops that number dramatically.
 This screening takes about two minutes and could save your life.

 What Happens When You Skip Cleanings